EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * SOCCER GOAL NET: If the soccer ball enters the net, the net disappears; It's a level object that could have special roles in level design.
 * VERY BASIC NPC: So far, it's just a character simply standing and when you're near her, a basic dialogue text box pops up.
 * BACKGROUND: Just a basic sky with clouds.
+* MULTIPLE LANGUAGES: Still early but it uses a CSV file (Had to set to UTF 8 but fixed the mixing characters now) and you can switch between English and Portuguese.

 Not yet: